vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 ## Prop Casing (camelCase vs kebab-case)

-HTML attributes are case-insensitive, so when using non-string templates, camelCased prop names need to use their kebab-case (hyphen-delimited) equivalents:
+HTML attribute names are case-insensitive, so browsers will interpret any uppercase characters as lowercase.
+That means when you're using in-DOM templates, camelCased prop names need to use their kebab-cased (hyphen-delimited) equivalents:

 ``` js
 Vue.component('blog-post', {